nextflow-io/nextflow/docs/process.rst

 .. _What is a glob?: http://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob

-.. _process-dynoutname:

 Dynamic output file names
 -------------------------

-When an output file name needs to be expressed dynamically, it is possible to define it using a dynamic evaluated string which references values defined in the input declaration block or in the script global context.
+When an output file name needs to be expressed dynamically, it is possible to define it using a dynamic string which references variables in the ``input`` block or in the script global context.
 For example::

   process align {
     input:
-    val x from species
+    val species
-    path seq from sequences
+    path seq

     output:
-    path "${x}.aln" into genomes
+    path "${species}.aln"

     """
-    t_coffee -in $seq > ${x}.aln
+    t_coffee -in $seq > ${species}.aln
     """
   }

-In the above example, each time the process is executed an alignment file is produced whose name depends on the actual value of the ``x`` input.
+In the above example, each process execution produces an alignment file whose name depends on the actual value of the ``species`` input.

 .. tip::
   The management of output files in Nextflow is often misunderstood.

   With other tools it is generally necessary to organize the output files into some kind of directory structure or to guarantee a unique file name scheme, so that result files don't overwrite each other and so they can be referenced unequivocally by downstream tasks.

-  With Nextflow, in most cases, you don't need to manage the naming of output files, because each task is executed in its own unique directory, so files produced by different tasks can not override each other.
+  With Nextflow, in most cases, you don't need to manage the naming of output files, because each task is executed in its own unique directory, so files produced by different tasks can't overwrite each other.
   Also, metadata can be associated with outputs by using the :ref:`tuple output <process-out-tuple>` qualifier, instead of including them in the output file name.